Eu chamo-me Theodoro―e fui amanuense do Ministerio do Reino.

 Then, moved, I would say to the delightful lady:

-Augusta, que anjo que é!
+―Ai D. Augusta, que anjo que é!

-Augusta, what an angel you are!
+- "Oh D. Augusta, what an angel she is!"

 Ella ria; chamava-me enguiço!